dortania/OpenCore-Install-Guide/config-laptop.plist/skylake.md

 ::: tip PciRoot(0x0)/Pci(0x2,0x0)

+This section is set up via WhateverGreen's [Framebuffer Patching Guide](https://github.com/acidanthera/WhateverGreen/blob/master/Manual/FAQ.IntelHD.en.md) and is used for setting important iGPU properties.

 When setting up your iGPU, the table below should help with finding the right values to set.
 Here is an explanation of some values:

 * **AAPL,ig-platform-id**